yousif-zues-wm/Code-Your-Own-Adventure-Part-2/README.md

 1. Fork this repository and clone it down to your local machine

-2. Ensure that all of your files are correctly names in your directory (name your project the same as this repository)
+2. Ensure that all of your files are correctly named in your directory (name your project the same as this repository)

 3. Open Php Storm and create your .js file